onthegomap/planetiler/ARCHITECTURE.md

 - what vector tile features to generate from an input feature
 - what information from OpenStreetMap relations we need to save for later use
-- how post-process vector features grouped into a tile before emitting
+- how to post-process vector features grouped into a tile before emitting

 A Java project can implement this interface and add arbitrarily complex processing when overriding the methods.
 The [custommap](planetiler-custommap) project defines